Jonathan Sumption, Lord Sumption: COVID-19 pandemic

+Israel/Palestine

+In February 2025, Sumption told the Guardian that he thought there was an arguable case that Israel’s conduct in Gaza was genocidal.
+He also said he was concerned about moves to suppress freedom of speech for supporters of Palestine, particularly in Germany.

+In May 2025, Sumption was one of more than 800 signatories to a letter to Keir Starmer saying that the UK should sanction the Israeli government for "war crimes, crimes against humanity and serious violations of international humanitarian law" which they said are being committed in Palestine.

 Personal life

-Sumption met Teresa Whelan at his sixth birthday party and they later married shortly after he graduated from Oxford.
-They have two daughters, one son, and five grandchildren.
-He lives in Greenwich and has a second home, a chateau in the village of Berbiguières in the south of France.
+Sumption married Teresa Whelan and they have two daughters, one son, and five grandchildren.
+He lives in Greenwich and has a second home, a chateau in the village of Berbiguières in the Dordogne in the south of France which he describes as "hard to miss [...] about the size of the rest of the village combined."

 Sumption speaks French and Italian fluently, and reads Spanish, Dutch, Portuguese, Catalan and Latin.
-He "rarely learned them using guides, instead I preferred to muddle on through a text with a dictionary by my side".
+He "rarely learned them using guides, instead I preferred to muddle on through a text with a dictionary by my side."

 An opera lover, he serves as a director of the English National Opera and as a governor of the Royal Academy of Music.